 Lisbon is the capital city of Portugal.
-With its population of over 3 million people, it is the 11th most crowded city amongst European Union cities.
-Lisbon’s population constitutes over quarter of the total population in Portugal.
+With its population of over 505 thousand people, it is the 11th most crowded city amongst European Union cities.
+Lisbon’s population constitutes over a quarter of the total population in Portugal.
 The city is one of the most popular tourist destinations in the world.
 As a result, Lisbon’s Humberto Delgado Airport welcomes more than 20 million visitors per year.

 Apart from its historical attractions, Lisbon also offers a vibrant, modern city life with attractions for both who seek peace and adventure.
 The city’s nightlife is among the bests of Europe.